Pervin Chakar

-Pervin Chakar (Kurdish: Pervîn Çakar, born June 19, 1981) is a Kurdish opera singer.
+Pervin Chakar (Kurdish: Pervîn Çakar, born June 19, 1981) is a Kurdish-Turkish opera singer.
 Having been trained as a singer in Turkey and Italy, she currently resides in Germany.

 Early life and education

 Chakar was born into a Kurdish family from Mardin, Turkey, in 1981 and attended the fine arts high school in Amed (Diyarbakır), where she also took cello lessons.
 During her studies at the Anatolian High School, she took up writing and with one of her stories she participated in a competition in Ankara.
-At the competitions party she was singing the song "Ich liebe Dich" (I love you) by Ludwig van Beethoven, which impressed one of the jurors to the extent he gave her a CD of the opera singer Maria Callas.
+At the competitions party she was singing the song "Ich liebe Dich" (I love you) by Ludwig van Beethoven, then one of the jurors gave her a CD of the opera singer Maria Callas.
 Listening to Callas inspired her to pursue a career as a soprano.
 She graduated with a bachelor's degree from the Gazi University in Ankara in 2003, becoming a singing teacher.
 She decided to follow up on her studies in Italy in 2004 when an Italian opera manager invited her to enroll into the Conservatorio Francesco Morlacchi in Perugia from where she graduated with a master's degree.